Ornithomimus: Present interpretations

 Even after Russell's study, various researchers have found reasons to lump some or all of these species back into Ornithomimus in various combinations.
-In 2004, Peter Makovicky, Yoshitsugu Kobayashi and Phil Currie studied Russell's 1972 proportional statistics to re-analyze ornithomimid relationships in light of new specimens.
+In 2004, Peter Makovicky, Yoshitsugu Kobayashi, and Phil Currie studied Russell's 1972 proportional statistics to re-analyze ornithomimid relationships in light of newly discovered specimens.
 They concluded that there was no justification to separate Dromiceiomimus from Ornithomimus, sinking Dromiceiomimus as a synonym of O. edmontonicus.
-However, they did not include the type species of Ornithomimus, O. velox, in this analysis.
-The same team further supported the synonymy between Dromiceiomimus and O. edmontonicus in a 2006 lecture at the Society of Vertebrate Paleontology annual meeting, and their opinion has been followed by most later authors.
-Makovicky's team also considered Dromiceiomimus samueli to be a junior synonym of O. edmontonicus, though Longrich later suggested it may belong to a distinct, unnamed species from the Dinosaur Park Formation which have yet to be described.
+However, they did not include the type species O. velox in this analysis.
+The same team further supported the synonymy between Dromiceiomimus and O. edmontonicus in a 2006 lecture at the Society of Vertebrate Paleontology annual meeting.
+Their opinion has been followed by most later authors.
+Makovicky's team also considered Dromiceiomimus samueli to be a junior synonym of O. edmontonicus, though Longrich later suggested it may belong to a distinct, unnamed species from the Dinosaur Park Formation which has yet to be described.
 Longrich called the species Ornithomimus samueli in a faunal list for the Dinosaur Park Formation.

-Apart from O. edmontonicus dating to the early Maastrichtian, two other species are presently considered to be possibly valid, both from the late Maastrichtian.
-O. sedens was named by Marsh in 1892 from partial remains found in the Lance Formation of Wyoming, only one year after the description of O. velox.
+Apart from O. edmontonicus dating to the early Maastrichtian, two other species are presently considered to be possibly valid and are also from the late Maastrichtian.
+O. sedens was named by Marsh in 1892 from partial remains found in the Lance Formation of Wyoming a year after the description of O. velox.
 Dale Russell, in his 1972 revision of ornithomimids, could not determine which genus it actually belonged to, though he speculated that it may be intermediate between Struthiomimus and Dromiceiomimus.
-In 1985 he considered it a species of Ornithomimus.
-Although it has since been referred to mainly as Struthiomimus sedens, based on complete specimens from Montana (as well as some fragments from Alberta and Saskatchewan), these yet have to be described and compared to the O. sedens holotype.
+In 1985, he considered it to be a species of Ornithomimus.
+Although it has since been referred to mainly as Struthiomimus sedens (based on complete specimens from Montana and some fragments from Alberta and Saskatchewan), these have yet to be described and compared to the O. sedens holotype.

 The other is the original type species: O. velox, at first known from very limited remains.
 Additional specimens referred to O. velox have been described from the Denver Formation and from the Ferris Formation of Wyoming.
-One specimen attributed to O. velox (MNA P1 1762A) from the Kaiparowits Formation of Utah, was described in 1985.
-Re-evaluation of this specimen by Lindsay Zanno and colleagues in 2010, however, cast doubt on its assignment to O. velox, and possibly even to Ornithomimus.
+One specimen attributed to O. velox (MNA P1 1762A) from the Kaiparowits Formation of Utah was described in 1985.
+Re-evaluation of this specimen by Lindsay Zanno and colleagues in 2010, however, cast doubt on its assignment to O. velox and possibly even to Ornithomimus.
 This conclusion was supported by a 2015 re-description of O. velox, which found that only the holotype specimen was confidently referable to that species.
 The authors of this study tentatively referred to the Kaiparowits specimen as Ornithomimus sp., along with all of the specimens from the Dinosaur Park Formation.